Impact

 CHEO is constantly evolving to better serve children, youth and families.
 This rings especially true this year, as CHEO is kicking off the biggest capital campaign in its history.
 Right now, children in our community are waiting longer than adults for care and services.
 This is not okay.

-That’s why CHEO is building an integrated health treatment centre, also known as 1Door4Care, which will serve as the first phase of a massive $220-million redevelopment plan.
+That’s why CHEO is building an integrated health treatment centre, also known as 1Door4Care.
 It will be a state-of-the-art, purpose-built hub that will merge 10 care locations from across the region into one address.
 Built on the main campus, this new 220,000-square-foot building will improve how care is delivered to children and youth with complex physical, behavioural and/or mental health needs each year.
 Your donations and support will be invaluable in this endeavour.

 While we look to the future with these exciting new plans, our attention doesn’t stray from the present.
 Upgrading equipment with the latest technology, introducing new programs and conducting important research remain a priority so that children, youth and families can benefit from better care in the short- and long-term.